dtao/autodoc/README.md

 To spice up your API docs with some custom JavaScript, add a file called **doc_helper.js** to the output folder.
 Autodoc will automatically detect it there and add a `<script>` tag referencing it to the resulting HTML.
 You can add other arbitrary JavaScript files by providing a comma-delimited list via the `--javascripts` option.

-You can create your own **docs.css** file, or modify the one Autodoc puts there, and Autodoc will not overwrite it.
 You can also specify your own template (currently only Mustache templates are supported, though that will change) using the `--template` option.
 This way you can give your docs a unique look.
 (Note that if you're using your own template, some other features are not guaranteed to work; e.g., Autodoc will not magically know where to add `<script>` tags linking to **doc_helper.js** or other custom JavaScript files.
 You'd need to put those into your custom template yourself.)

 Other Options
 -------------

 To only generate documentation for functions with certain tags, you can specify those tags as a comma-separated list via the `--tags` option.
-By default, *if* you don't specify any tags, but your comments do include some functions with the `@public` tag, then Autodoc will assume you only want those public methods included in the API docs.
+By default, if you *don't* specify any tags, but your comments *do* include some functions with the `@public` tag, then Autodoc will assume you only want those public methods included in the API docs.
 Otherwise it will include everything in the docs.
 (Think this is a stupid idea?
 [Let me know!](https://github.com/dtao/autodoc/issues/new))

 If you just want to run specs for certain methods you can use the `--grep` option, which does just what you think.